-Austria has now reopened for tourism and is accepting international visitors from a long list of countries.
-Here are all the latest COVID-19 entry requirements for Austria and everything you need to know before booking your trip.
+Austria has now reopened for tourism once again.
+Here are all the latest COVID-19 entry requirements for Austria in 2022 and everything you need to know before booking your trip.

 Countries Permitted to Enter Austria

-Travelers coming from the following countries are permitted to enter Austria.
+Vaccinated and recovered travelers coming from all countries are now permitted to enter Austria.

 COVID-19 Testing Entry Requirements